 - Be careful when eating certain foods.
 Hard candy, and foods with pits or bones, can lead to chipped teeth.
 Teaching your child to chew these types of foods with caution can help them avoid accidents.

 Yes, many do.
-Preventive dental care for kids is an important part of children’s health, so many dental plans cover it.
+Preventive dental care for kids is important to children’s health, so many dental plans cover it.
 Cleanings (1 every 6 months), X-rays, and fluoride treatments are a few examples of treatments covered by many dental plans.